ランヱドスガヸセネグヤュグホタスュズヱブャィォヒマネユヘメペ

 Start here.
 No shame in it.
 I did.

 Replit, Bolt, Lovable, Vercel v0 — these are your training wheels.
 They let you describe what you want in plain English and they generate a working app.
-You can see it, click around, and start to understand the relationship between what you ask for and what gets built.

 The beauty of these platforms is there's nothing to install.
 No terminal.
 No IDE.
 No Git.
 Just you, a browser, and a text box.
 Type "build me a landing page for a surf school with a booking form" and watch it appear.

+That frustration is your signal to move to Stage 2.
 But don't skip this step.
 It builds your intuition for how AI interprets instructions, and that skill — prompting well — is the one thing that matters at every single stage after this.

 Stage 2: Get Yourself a Proper IDE